EllaTheCat/dopamine-2024/README.md

 I was diagnosed with **Parkinson's Disease** (PD) back in 2014.
 I like messing with computers.
 I don't want PD to stop me programming.
 I don't want people to think PD has made me stupid.

 The project is a working configuration for **Sway, a tiling window manager**.
 It is the capabilities of Sway that make it accessible.
 Sway automates window placement so I need not, but more to the point, when PD tremor kicks in, I simply can't manipulate windows without sway or i3.
 I need my meds and a keyboard and automation.
-Autotiling is a third party program that decides which way to split Sway or i3 windows.
 I have direct access to 100 workspaces, and these can be scripted to show various apps or documents.
+[Autotiling](https://github.com/nwg-piotr/autotiling) is a third party program that decides which way to split Sway or i3 windows.

 ## What's in it for you?